ayanaggarwal006/Group-Chat-messenger/README.md

 # Client-Server Messenger

-This is my first ever Java project which i built taking reference from this Youtube channel [thenewboston](https://www.youtube.com/channel/UCJbPGzawDH1njbqV-D5HqKw).
+This is  Java project which i built.
 It is a simple client-server messaging system which can be used to communicate between local client and a remote server using java sockets and streams.

 # The Program In Action